DymNomZ/Notes/README.md

 ### A lightweight and stylish **text-only** app, Notes! is a great alternative if you are looking for a straightforward approach.

-## 💾 Installation
-- Click on the latest release found on the right side of this repository.
-- Download the **Notes!-installer.exe** and run the setup, it is simple and shouldn't take long.

-## 🚮 Uninstall
-- You should find the **Notes!** folder inside your documents folder, inside you will find unins000.exe, run it.

 ## 💾 Installation & Uninstallation 🚮
 Instructions are provided for both Windows and Linux (Debian-based distributions).
+First, start by clicking on the latest release found on the right side of this repository.

 ## 🖥️ Windows
 Installation
 --
-- Click on the latest release found on the right side of this repository.
 - Download the **Notes!-installer.exe** and run the setup.
 It is simple and shouldn't take long.

 Uninstallation
 --
 - Open the "Apps -> Installed Apps" panel in Windows Settings or other similar options.
-- Find "Notes! version..." in the list, click the three dots, and select "Uninstall".
+- Find "Notes! v.1..." in the list, click the three dots, and select "Uninstall".
 - Alternatively, you can find the unins000.exe uninstaller in the application's installation directory and run it.

 ## 🐧 Linux (Debian / Ubuntu-based)
-*Note: These instructions are tested on Linux Mint and should be compatible with other Debian-based distributions like Ubuntu, Pop!_OS, and Zorin OS.*
+*Note: These instructions are tested on Linux Mint and should be compatible with other Debian-based distributions.*

 Installation
 --
-- Navigate to the latest release on the right side of this repository.
 - Download the .deb file (e.g., notesclonedym_4.1.0_amd64.deb).
 - Double-click the downloaded .deb file to open it with the Gdebi Package Installer.
 - Click the "Install Package" button and enter your password when prompted.